gicentre/elm-vegalite/docs/helloWorlds/README.md

 The three specifications are then combined (with `combineSpecs`) into a single JSON object in the function `mySpecs` pairing each spec with an ID we can refer to in the HTML `<div>` containers.

-## 3. Compile the Elm-Vega into JavaScript
+## 3. Compile the elm-vegaLite into JavaScript

 The final task, as before, is to convert the Elm file into JavaScript: